In this article

 Durability: Enhanced | Support: Extra-cushioned | Fit: Extra-wide

 It’s often the case that older players are looking for a wide tennis shoe that is lightweight and extremely cushioned.
-If this set of criteria sounds familiar to you, the New Balance 1006 is a great choice.
+If this set of criteria sounds familiar to you, I recommend the New Balance 1006.
 It has extra-plush cushioning and offers tremendous support for players with foot issues.
-Dana Mason notes that this model comes in a D width and that its light weight makes it popular among the older set.
-This shoe is especially light because it’s designed with the New Balance REVlite foam compound, which weighs 30 percent less than standard foams yet maintains the same level of cushioning and stability.
-This is a great option for more mature players because extra-cushioned shoes are often extra-heavy and can impede mobility, but with this New Balance model, you get the best of both worlds.
+Dana Mason notes that this model comes in a D width and that its light weight makes it popular among players who feel less spry than they once did.
+Extra-cushioned shoes are often extra-heavy and can impede mobility, but this New Balance model is especially light because it’s designed with the New Balance REVlite foam compound, which weighs 30 percent less than standard foams yet maintains the same level of cushioning and stability.

 Most durable tennis shoe